futurewei-cloud/alcor-control-agent/src/README.md

 root@ca62b6feec63:/mnt/host/code/alcor-control-agent# ./build/bin/AlcorControlAgent
 ```

+## Communication with AlcorControlAgent
+Once AlcorControlAgent is running, Alcor controller or any program will connection to it via the machine/container IP and port 50001 (configurable in ACA code).
+An example of a c++ program is under/test/func_tests/gs_tests.cpp, see this call to connect: GoalStateProvisionerClient grpc_client(grpc::CreateChannel( g_grpc_server + ":" + g_grpc_port, grpc::InsecureChannelCredentials()));

 # Build the container while behind a proxy

 If the docker installation environment is behind proxy the Dockerfile.proxy file needs